← Back to blog

 What is the best Paddle affiliate tracking setup for most SaaS products?

-Usually link attribution first, coupon fallback for selected partners, a clear refund window, and recurring commission rules that map back to Paddle transactions.
+Usually link attribution first, Paddle checkout custom data for the affiliate ID, webhooks for transaction and adjustment events, a clear refund window, and recurring commission rules that map back to Paddle transactions.

 Can Paddle run an affiliate program by itself?